Labor Management: How to Get the Right People in the Right Place at the Right Time

 This sounds so simple, right?
 It's the basic foundation of a well-run restaurant.
 But while it may be simple as a concept, it's becoming harder to put into practice.
 Today's restaurant operations are more complex than ever.
 Off-premises sales have forced restaurants to make significant changes, and at a time where restaurants are facing heavy competition and searching for new streams of revenue, many are experimenting with their menus and different day-part operations.

 So what does this all mean?
-Getting the right people in the right place at the right time will always be the goal of any restaurant manager, but due to operational changes, it may mean something different in 2019 than it did in 2018, and it may mean something completely new in 2020.
-So what's a timeless solution?
+Getting the right people in the right place at the right time will always be the goal of any restaurant manager, but due to operational changes, it may have meant something different in 2019 than it did in 2018, and it likely means something completely new in 2020 (hello COVID).
+So what's a timeless, pandemic-proof solution?

 The Importance of Data

 Optimized schedules must be data-driven.
 When you have a good idea of how much business you'll do in a given shift, where that business will be coming from, and what guests will be ordering, you can better align team members with the needs they'll be best equipped to fill.

 There's no other way around it - optimized schedules must be data-driven.

 Of course, you'll have to know who the best people are to fill those needs, and that's where management comes into play.
 Your managers should know who the best servers are, who the best bartenders are, who the best line cooks are, etc. And if certain team members wear multiple hats, they should be ranked uniquely depending on their role.